 - Construction traffic travelling on the Pacific Highway will access the site via the following route: - Exit the Pacific Highway at the Tweed Coast Road Interchange - Proceed along Tweed Coast Road before turning left onto Cudgen Road - Access the site via one of the site access locations on Cudgen Road which permit ingress movements.
 All ingress movements are to be in a forward gear.
-Once Gate 2 is removed, AVs will need to ingress via Gates 1 and egress via Gate 5. - Construction traffic travelling from the site to the Pacific Highway will travel via following route: - Egress the site from one of the site access locations which permit egress movements.
+AVs will need to ingress via Gates 3 - Construction traffic travelling from the site to the Pacific Highway will travel via following route: - Egress the site from one of the site access locations which permit egress movements.
 All egress movements are to be in a forward gear.
-Right turns from Gate 2 onto Cudgen Road will continue to be banned (as indicated by a No Right Turn sign on the driveway during a site visit on Friday, 11 September 2020 as shown in Figure 4.1), and construction vehicles will need to turn left and U-turn at the Cudgen Street/Turnock Street roundabout.
-It is however noted, that if B-doubles are required they will still need to turn right directly onto Cudgen Road as the Cudgen Street/Turnock Street roundabout is not designed to facilitate B-double movements.
-A separate TCP and the use of Traffic controllers will be required to be implemented for B-double deliveries (noting the frequency of these movements is expected to be rare) - Proceed along Cudgen Road before turning right onto Tweed Coast Road - Proceed to the Pacific Highway at the Tweed Coast Road Interchange. - Construction traffic moving waste material from the site will also follow the above routes between the site and the Pacific Highway.
+Right turns from Gate 4 onto Cudgen Road will be banned and construction vehicles will need to turn left and U-turn at the Cudgen Street / Turnock Street roundabout - Proceed along Cudgen Road before turning right onto Tweed Coast Road - Proceed to the Pacific Highway at the Tweed Coast Road Interchange. - Construction traffic moving waste material from the site will also follow the above routes between the site and the Pacific Highway.
 Vehicles will then utilise Tweed Valley Way (via the Tweed Valley Way interchange, Leddays Creek Road and Bartletts Road in order to access the Stotts Creek Resource Recovery Centre, which is located at Leddays Creek Road, Stotts Creek NSW 2487.